Times-a-changing: 4 practical ways to help your team cope during organizational change

 Be the change you want to see

 Leaders lead.
-Modelling the behaviour you want to see is an obvious way to show staff that you (and the company) are invested in the change.
+Modeling the behaviour you want to see is an obvious way to show staff that you (and the company) are invested in the change.

 As in all other areas of life, saying you want to change isn’t enough— deliberate action is required.